-- v.
+- of the matters identified above in the particulars to paragraph 138, insofar as they concern Sullivan. - v.
 The Financial Reporting Quantum and Duration Information ought reasonably to have been known by Post by reason of the matters identified above in the particulars to paragraph 138, insofar as they concern Post. - 149.
-The Manipulated Financial Reporting Quantum and Duration Information was information that: - (a) until 10 February 2020 was not generally available within the meaning of s 674(2)(c)(i) of the Corporations Act; and - (b) a reasonable person would expect, if it were generally available, to have a material effect on the price or value of Boral Shares within the meaning of s 674(2)(c)(ii) of the Corporations Act. - 150.
-Pursuant to ASX Listing Rule 3.1, Boral became obliged to tell the ASX the Manipulated Financial Reporting Quantum and Duration Information immediately on and from the dates that Boral had, or obtained that information, as pleaded in paragraph 148 above. - 151.
-Boral did not communicate the Manipulated Financial Reporting Quantum and Duration Information to the ASX before 10 February 2020 (alternatively, 5 December 2019 as to only part of the Manipulated Financial Reporting Quantum and Duration Information, namely a range including the dollar amount pleaded in paragraph 61(c)). - 152.
+The Financial Reporting Quantum and Duration Information and/or Alternative Financial Reporting Quantum and Duration Information was information that: - (a) until 5 December 2019, or alternatively 10 February 2020 was not generally available within the meaning of s 674(2)(c)(i) of the Corporations Act; and - (b) a reasonable person would expect, if it were generally available, to have a material effect on the price or value of Boral Shares within the meaning of s 674(2)(c)(ii) of the Corporations Act. - 150.
+Pursuant to ASX Listing Rule 3.1, Boral became obliged to tell the ASX the Financial Reporting Quantum and Duration Information and/or the Alternative Financial Reporting Quantum and Duration Information immediately on and from the dates that Boral had, or obtained that information, as pleaded in paragraph 148 above. - 151.
+Boral did not communicate the Financial Reporting Quantum and Duration Information and/or the Alternative Financial Reporting Quantum and Duration Information to the ASX before 5 December 2019, or alternatively 10 February 2020 (alternatively, 5 December 2019 as to only part of the Financial Reporting Quantum and Duration Information, namely a range including the dollar amount pleaded in paragraph 61(c)). - 152.
 In the circumstances set out in paragraphs 148 to 151 above, Boral contravened s 674(2) of the Corporations Act during the Relevant Period up to and including 10 February 2020 (being a Continuous Disclosure Contravention).